 ARTICLE IX.
-BOARDS AND COMMISSIONS
+COMMISSIONS

 SECTION 900.
-Boards and Commissions: Intents and Purposes.
+Commissions: Intents and Purposes.

-Except as otherwise provided in this Article, the appointive boards and commissions established by or pursuant to this Charter are intended to serve as advisory bodies to the Council and the City Manager in carrying out their respective duties.
-Membership on such bodies shall be representative of the entire community insofar as that is possible, and members on such boards shall be willing to serve as a civic responsibility.
-No member of any advisory board or commission shall hold any paid office or employment in the City Government.
-In order to be eligible for appointment to any board or commission, a person shall be a qualified registered elector of the City.
-In addition to those boards and commissions herein provided, the Council may create by ordinance such advisory boards or commissions as in its judgment are required and may grant them such powers and duties as are consistent with the provisions of this Charter.
+Except as otherwise provided in this Article, the appointive commissions established by or pursuant to this Charter are intended to serve as advisory bodies to the Council and the City Manager in carrying out their respective duties.
+Membership on such bodies shall be representative of the entire community insofar as that is possible, and members on such commissions shall be willing to serve as a civic responsibility.
+No member of any advisory commission shall hold any paid office or employment in the City Government.
+In order to be eligible for appointment to any commission, a person shall be a qualified registered elector of the City.
+In addition to those commissions herein provided, the Council may create by ordinance such advisory boards or commissions as in its judgment are required and may grant them such powers and duties as are consistent with the provisions of this Charter.
 In addition, the Council by motion adopted by at least four (4) affirmative votes, or the City Manager with the consent of the Council, may appoint from time to time such temporary committees as are deemed advisable to render counsel and advice to the appointing authorities on any designated matters or subject within the jurisdiction of such authorities.

-Any vacancies in any board or commission, from whatever cause arising, shall be filled by appointment by the Council except as otherwise provided in this Article.
+Any vacancies in any commission, from whatever cause arising, shall be filled by appointment by the Council except as otherwise provided in this Article.
 Upon a vacancy occurring leaving an unexpired portion of a term, any appointment to fill such vacancy shall be for the unexpired portion of such term.
-The provisions of Section 1770 of the Government Code of the State of California as they now exist or may hereafter be amended shall govern the existence of a vacancy except that if a member of a board or commission absents himself from three (3) consecutive regular meetings of such board or commission, unless by permission of such board or commission expressed in its official minutes, his office shall become vacant and shall be so declared by the Council.
+The provisions of Section 1770 of the Government Code of the State of California as they now exist or may hereafter be amended shall govern the existence of a vacancy except that if a member of a commission is absent from three (3) consecutive regular meetings of such commission, unless by permission of such commission expressed in its official minutes, that office shall become vacant and shall be so declared by the Council.

 SECTION 901.
 Appropriations.

-The Council shall include in the annual budget such appropriations of funds as in its opinion shall be sufficient for the efficient and proper functioning of such boards and commissions.
+The Council shall include in the annual budget such appropriations of funds as in its opinion shall be sufficient for the efficient and proper functioning of such commissions.

 SECTION 902.
 Appointments.

-The appointive boards and commissions created by or pursuant to this Charter shall be composed of seven (7) members.
-Each member of the Council shall appoint one member to each such board or commission subject to approval by resolution of the Council adopted by at least four (4) affirmative votes.
+The appointive commissions created by or pursuant to this Charter shall be composed of seven (7) members.
+Each member of the Council shall appoint one member to each such commission subject to approval by resolution of the Council adopted by at least four (4) affirmative votes.

-The members of each such board or commission shall be subject to removal by resolution of the Council adopted by at least four (4) affirmative votes.
+The members of each commission shall be subject to removal by resolution of the Council adopted by at least four (4) affirmative votes.
 Except as otherwise provided by Charter or by Ordinance, the members thereof shall serve for a term of four (4) years and until their respective successors are appointed and qualified.
-No person shall serve more than two (2) consecutive full terms on the same board or commission.
-No person who has served two (2) consecutive full terms on any board or commission shall be eligible for reappointment to the same board or commission until four years after the expiration of their second term.
+No person shall serve more than two (2) consecutive full terms on the same commission.
+No person who has served two (2) consecutive full terms on any commission shall be eligible for reappointment to the same commission until four years after the expiration of their second term.
 For purposes of this Section, a full term shall include one-half or more of any term.